moiseevigor/moiseevigor.github.io/_posts/2026-04-28-geometry-of-seeing-elastica-jacobi.md

 $$T_{\kappa} = 2K(m).$$

 As $m \to 1$: $\mathrm{dn}(s\mid 1) = \mathrm{sech}(s)$ — the non-inflectional family
-approaches the Euler spiral from the other side.
+approaches the borderline elastica from the other side.
 As $m \to 0$: $\mathrm{dn}(s\mid 0) = 1$ and $\kappa \to 2$ — the curves
 degenerate into circles of radius $1/2$ (high-energy uniform rotation).